UptimeCoding/20BEC4156/train schedule in react js/README.md

 After successfully starting the project, open a web browser and navigate to the URL where the project is running.
 This is usually `http://localhost:PORT`, where `PORT` is specified in the project's configuration or README.
 ```

-Save this file in your project's root directory as `README.md`.
-GitHub will automatically recognize it as the README file and display its content when you visit the repository's GitHub page.
-Make sure to replace the placeholders with your actual project details and instructions.